Documentation Index

 error: Error message

-status_code: HTTP status code as a string, or "undefined" for non-HTTP errors
+status_code: HTTP status code as a number.
+Absent for non-HTTP errors such as connection failures.

 duration_ms: Request duration in milliseconds